kesaloh13/xenia-espresso-home-assistant/README.md

-# Xenia Coffee Home Assistant
+# Xenia Espresso Home Assistant
 ## Overview
 This integration adds an on/off switch for the Xenia Coffee Machine and collects some sensors.